g0rbe/CEH/09_Social_Engineering.md

 #### Impersonation

 Pretend to be something or someone, pretending to be a legitimate user or authorized person.
-Impersonation is perfomed by indentity theft.
+Impersonation is performed by identity theft.

 #### Eavesdropping and Shoulder Surfing